jae0/adapt/inst/doc/README.md

 To install you need to install R, and then bootstrap from github directly:

 ```
+  install.packages( "remotes" )
   remotes::install_github( "jae0/adapt" )
 ```

 and also the Rpackages, "rstan" and "SimInf".
 They will pull in their own dependencies.
+They have external dependencies as well ( STAN: https://mc-stan.org/), SimInf: https://github.com/stewid/SimInf).

 Ultimately, you just need to create a data list with the information required: number of infected people on a daily basis ("InfectedCurrently" in the spreadsheet) as well as the cummulative number of "Recoveries" and "Deaths" on a daily basis.
 You will also need the total population size of your area of interest.
 Look inside the function (https://github.com/jae0/adapt/blob/master/R/data_nova_scotia.R) to see how it is done here.
 Use the Nova Scotia example as a template.
-Thereafter, you can probably run the short code in https://github.com/jae0/adapt/blob/master/inst/scripts/example_parameter_estimation_SIR_nova_scotia.R with minimal modification.
+Thereafter, you can probably run the short code in https://github.com/jae0/adapt/blob/master/inst/scripts/test_example_parameter_estimation_SIR_nova_scotia.R with minimal modification.

 Here is an example of the data structure that is expected in "stan_data":